kinsingo/AI_BMT_GUI_Submitter_Linux/README.md

    // return the implemented interface task type. virtual InterfaceType getInterfaceType() = 0;

-   // This initialize(..) function is guaranteed to be called before convertToData and runInference are executed.
+   // This initialize(..) function is guaranteed to be called before preprocess(..) and infer(..) are executed.
    // The submitter can load the model using the provided modelPath virtual void initialize(string modelPath) = 0;